dougeby/IntuneDocs/InTuneDocs/GetStarted/choose-how-to-enroll-devices6.md

   - **Apple Configurator on a Mac** - Apple Configurator is an Apple application that runs on a Mac PC.
 You can connect your iOS devices to the Mac with a USB cable to install an enrollment profile on the device.
 If you can factory reset devices to enroll them use Setup Assistant enrollment.

   - **Tag with IMEI number** - By importing the international mobile equipment identity (IMEI) numbers of company-owned devices you can tag them as company-owned devices in Intune.
-Users can then enroll their devices as a personal devices by installing the Company Portal to access company resources such as email, apps, and data.
+This is the only way to identify dedicated ("single-user") Windows and Android devices as corporate-owned. iOS devices that won't be enrolled with Apple's device enrollment program or Apple Configurator can also be tagged with an IMEI number.
+After predeclaring the device so it will be tagged as "corporate", you can distribute devices to users.
+Users can then enroll their devices as a dedicated devices by installing the Company Portal to access company resources such as email, apps, and data.

   > [!div class="button"]
   [< Back](choose-how-to-enroll-devices3.md)